CopperSpice API 2.0.0

 bool QProcess::waitForFinished ( int msecs = 30000)

-Blocks until the process has finished and the finished() signal has been emitted or until msecs milliseconds have passed.
-If msecs is -1 this method will not time out.
+Blocks until the command has finished and the finished() signal has been emitted or until msecs milliseconds have passed.
+If the value fo msecs is -1 this method will not time out.

-Returns true if the process finished, otherwise returns false.
-This method will return false if the operation timed out, if an error occurred or if this QProcess is already finished.
+Returns true if the command finished, otherwise returns false.
+This method will return false if the operation timed out, if an error occurred, or if this QProcess is already finished.

 This method can operate without an event loop.
 It is useful when writing non-GUI applications and when performing I/O operations in a non-GUI thread.